Tip: READ ME FIRST! New Yarbo Owners FAQ / Head-scratchers / Essential Basic Information README!

 You can drive the rover out of its box and don’t have to lift it up.

-If things aren’t working, pull the PoE power and unplug the rover’s battery.
-Plug it all back in after half a minute or more.
+Hard power cycling: If things aren’t working quite right, pull the PoE power and unplug the rover’s battery.
+Plug it all back in after five minutes.
 Power cycling sometimes helps.
-If a no-go, look at and maybe power cycle your network equipment as well.

 Yarbo is designed to be Charging when not working.
-The battery management handles it, so don’t worry.
 Your App should always say “Charging” when the rover is on the Docking Station or wired charger.

 The rover has ONE map.
 The map is shared by ALL modules.
 You will notice different mapped items and Settings when you swap modules.
 The basic mapped item is the Area where each module does its work.
 Pathways provide navigation among Areas.
 No-go Zones tell the rover to stay away.
 These three things are shared across all modules.